Rescued in Mid-Air

 Rescued in Mid-Air is a 1906 British short silent drama film directed by Percy Stow and produced by the Clarendon Film Company.
 The film seems to be the oldest one featuring an airborne rescue operation.

 Plot

-A young woman is hurled into the sky when her bicycle is hit by another cyclist, she floats for a moment suspended from her umbrella before clinging to a steeple from where she is rescued by a crazy-looking scientist in his flying machine which eventually crashes.
+A young woman is hurled into the sky when her bicycle is hit by another cyclist.
+She floats for a moment suspended from her umbrella before clinging to a steeple, from which she is rescued by a crazy-looking scientist in his flying machine which eventually crashes.

 Production and distribution

 The film was directed by Percy Stow for the Clarendon Film Company that he had co-founded in 1904 with Henry Vassal.
 It was mostly filmed on location in Croydon.
 The film was distributed in the United Kingdom by Gaumont British Distributors and was a public success.

 Analysis

 The film is composed of 25 shots, without intertitles: